 During the holidays and summer months, many children are at home alone and gain access to guns more frequently.
 Children are also in family and friends' homes that have guns.
 So parents and caretakers should always ensure safe storage in your own home and the homes you visit.
 Make sure non-powder guns are also stored correctly.

-If your child sees a gun, teach them to:
+If your child sees a real gun or sees someone aiming a toy gun at others, teach them to:

 "It won't happen to us" is a common theme among children and accidental injuries such as gun shootings.
 However, the numbers tell a different story.
 In 2017, there were at least 26 children ages 0-11 in the state of Texas alone that were accidentally killed because a gun was not safely locked away.
 And there are many more children who have suffered severe injuries with life-changing results.